tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/5.1_sample_txn_executor/README.md

     #[error("Task {0} already token by {1:?}")]
     TaskInprogress(String, Account),

+    #[error("Task can only be deleted when status is new or done")]
+    DeleteTaskFailed,

+    #[error("Task can only be verified when status is wait for verification")]
+    VerifyTaskFailed,

+    #[error("Task can only be taken when status is new")]
+    TakeTaskFailed,

+    #[error("Task can only be finished when status is in process")]
+    CompleteTaskFailed,
 }

 ````

-Note, do not forget to add to the define_scope macro too:
+Note, don't forget to add to the define_scope macro too:

 ````
 define_scope! {